 6 Ways to Have a Happier and Less Stressed Holiday

-Even in a typical year, the holiday season often brings stress along with its good cheer and sugar cookies.
-But, of course, 2021 is far from a typical year.
+The holiday season often brings stress along with its good cheer and sugar cookies.
 These tips and resources can help you and your loved ones have a healthy, happy holiday.

 2. Make time for the holiday traditions you most enjoy—or create new ones.

-Make it easier: Take a few minutes for yourself with this box breathing exercise from our Resiliency video series.
+Make it easier: Take a few minutes for yourself with these mindfulness tips.

 3. Eat healthy, but let yourself indulge a little.